 Can't wait to get to grilling with your new Walden BBQ Grill Grate?
 Before you get started, check out these tips to make your first open flame grilling experience as easy and successful as possible:

 Before you use your grate for the first time, we highly recommend that you coat the surface of your grill grate with a high-heat cooking oil, such as a vegetable oil.
 Wipe excess oil off of the grate with a paper towel.
 Learn more about seasoning your BBQ grill grate.

-Choosing A Wood: Hardwoods, such as oak, hickory, and mesquite, are ideal for open flame cooking.
+Hardwoods, such as oak, hickory, and mesquite, are ideal for open flame cooking.
 Because they are high in density, they will stay consistently hotter over long periods of time than other types of wood.

 Your primary concentration while grilling should be to maintain a steady base of red-hot embers.
 These embers are what will give off the most radiant heat into your meal.
 If you put too many logs on at once, it will create a flame that kicks up through your BBQ Grate, and will ultimately dry out your food.

 A great way to avoid flare-ups that can dry out your food is to offset your flame from directly under where you are cooking.
 For instance, if you are cooking meat, refrain from placing it directly above a log that is likely to flare, as fatty meats tend to exasperate flare ups.
 Rather, place it above a spot where you have a good concentration of red-hot embers.

 A common mistake in open flame grilling is to overcook your meat, out of fear that it may not be done well enough.
 However, many beginners to open flame grilling make the mistake of forgetting that their food will continue to cook internally well after it is removed from the grill.

 We hope that you enjoyed these bonfire BBQ basics, and we wish you success on your first cook!